fabiankaegy/gutenberg-post-picker/README.md

 ### `label` - Label that is presented above the TextInput control
 This label alows you to add a label to the search field.

+### `placeholder` - Placeholder text that is presented in the TextInput control
+This `placeholder` alows you to add placeholder text to the search field.

 ### `postTypes` - Override the Post Types that should be searched
 You can pass an array with the names of the post types that should get searched in here.
 The default is: `[ 'posts', 'pages' ]`.
 Each of the item you put in here will be used like this:
 ```js